Swaroop-p/Deep-Learning/README.md

 - A python script to segregate images into respective classes/categories

+- A python script to resize all images into desired pixelXpixel from source location to destination location

-- This is a helper script for a deep learing image classification problem
+- These is a helper scripts for a deep learing image classification problem